latoyadawson/employee-tracker/README.md

 # Employee Tracker

 ## Purpose
-This is a web application that can be used to write and save notes.
+This is a content management system (CMS) that can be used to update employee's department, roles, and titles, and managers.

 ## Built with
 * JavaScript